CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

 **Which filter is the best ?** For the considered problem, **left UKF**, **right UKF**, and **EKF** obtain the same performances.
-This is expected as when the state consists of an orientation only, left and right UKF are the same.
+This is expected as when the state consists of an orientation only, left and right UKFs are implicitely the same.
 The EKF obtains similar results as it is also based on a retraction build on :math:`SO(3)` (not with Euler angles).
-This does not hold when the state include orientation, velocity and position.

 Conclusion
 ==============================================================================